-The HSF GIA program provides operating funds to support, important, pertinent, novel research in the areas of heart disease and stroke.
+The HSF Grant-in-Aid (GIA) program provides operating funds to support important, pertinent, novel research in the areas of heart disease and stroke.
 GIA funding promotes research discovery, exploration and innovation across all health research themes.
 Knowledge gained from scientific findings, contributes to the cardiovascular and cerebrovascular health of Canadians through prevention, treatment and recovery.

 Research is supported across the four health research themes: